Paying for CollegeNovember 27, 2018 How Can I Afford College?

 - If you will be a first-year student in the fall, be sure to complete an application for admission to the college(s) you hope to attend and apply for financial aid.

-- Apply for the Oregon Promise grant if you are planning to graduate high school or receive a GED in 2017-18.
-The Oregon Promise grant covers most tuition at an Oregon community college for recent graduates.
-Students must complete an Oregon Promise application, meet GPA and other eligibility requirements, and enroll at an Oregon community college within 6 months of graduating high school or receiving a GED in Oregon.
-Application deadlines vary by high school graduation or GED completion date; enter your graduation or completion date in the Oregon Promise Term Eligibility Checker to determine your deadline.
-The application for 2018-19 will open in late September 2017.
+- Apply for the Oregon Promise Grant if you are planning to graduate high school or receive a GED® in 2018-19.
+The Oregon Promise Grant covers most tuition at an Oregon community college for recent graduates.
+Students must complete an Oregon Promise application, meet GPA and other eligibility requirements, and enroll at an Oregon community college within six months of graduating high school or receiving a GED® in Oregon.
+For most students who graduate between March and June, the application deadline is June 1.
+If you are a GED® student or are not graduating between March and June, check the website to determine your application deadline.
+The application for 2019-20 opened in late September 2018.
 Details about requirements and deadlines are available at www.OregonStudentAid.gov/oregon-promise.aspx.

 - Research which school and programs will best help you meet your goals by browsing campus websites, contacting admissions offices, or accessing the Oregon Career Information System at many schools, libraries, and all Oregon Employment Department offices.
 You can also use the U.S. Department of Education’s College Navigator website (https://nces.ed.gov/collegenavigator/) to search for colleges, build a list, and view side-by-side comparisons of costs and other features for up to four colleges at a time.

 - Contact financial aid offices and research college costs at the schools you are thinking of attending.
 Financial aid offices will have information about campus-based awards and application deadlines.
-They will also require FAFSA data (see above).
-Average costs for Oregon students are listed below, but individual student budgets vary by school and program of study.
+They will also require FAFSA data (see page 20).
+Average costs for Oregon students are listed on the previous page, but individual student budgets vary by school and program of study.

 - If possible, attend a local “financial aid night” workshop or college fair.